How AI Hiring Automation Works

 AI hiring tools carry real ethical responsibilities.
 Bias in training data can perpetuate or amplify existing hiring disparities.
 We address this through multiple safeguards.

 Compliance alignment.
-AI hiring tools must comply with emerging regulations including the NYC Local Law 144 (requiring bias audits for AI hiring tools), the EU AI Act (classifying AI hiring as high-risk), and EEOC guidance on AI-related discrimination.
-We build compliance into the system from day one.
+AI hiring tools must comply with emerging regulations including NYC Local Law 144 which requires bias audits for AI hiring tools, the EU AI Act which classifies AI hiring as high-risk, Illinois AI Video Interview Act, Maryland facial recognition consent rules, and EEOC guidance on AI-related discrimination.
+We build compliance into the system from day one, including documentation that satisfies the annual audit requirements.

 Transparency.
 Candidates can request information about how AI was used in evaluating their application.
-The system maintains explainability so screening decisions can be justified with specific criteria.
+The system maintains explainability so screening decisions can be justified with specific criteria, not a black-box score.

 Why Build Custom vs. Off-the-Shelf